 Again, ensuring that the necessary people are informed of what is and isn’t a priority will make for better communication and a faster recovery!

 We suspect that every business has a different set of priorities in this type of incident but it’s important that you know what your priorities are.
 What’s important to get up and running first?
 How do you keep your business functioning and ensure that you have a business at the end of it?

 No business should have to experience ransomware and the potential devastation it can cause.
 By putting the right measures into place; there’s no reason why you should.
 Which is why none of our fully managed clients have had to deal with ransomware.

 In the UK, it’s advisable to consider the Cyber Essentials certification for your business as a minimum ‘information assurance’ standard.
 This is a basic minimum, but it can prevent many of the potentially bad incidents from happening.

-If you would like to discuss any IT security concerns, please call us on 01952 303 404 or to learn more about our free IT security audit, please click here.
+If you would like to discuss any IT security concerns, please call us on 01952 303 404 or to learn more about our IT security audit, please click here.